gui27souza/Futebot/README.md

 ## Technologies used

-JavaScript, NodeJS, whatsapp-web.js, other NodeJS modules, JSON for data
+JavaScript, NodeJS, whatsapp-web.js, JSON for data and other NodeJS modules (fs, node-schedule, path, qrcode-terminal)

 ## FAQs